 Level 102 +1 Nautilus Strike, +2 Double Down

-You'll be getting your main 1v1, mobber, party skills(SI and TL), buffs and two skills to charge your Energy early on.
+You'll be getting your main 1v1, mobber, party skills(SI and TL), advanced Mastery skill and your passive Charge enhancer early on.
 They are all good at level 1, and Double Down is maxed first since having a chance at rolling two dices will increase your odds of getting good buffs while making double rolls(Two sixes, for example) more effective.
-For only 5 skill points, it's a buff that will really speed up your training.
+For only 5 skill points, it's a buff that will really speed up your training, more-so than other skills.

-Afterwards, Crossbones should be maxed.
-It will increase your overall mastery, meaning more stable damage, while also providing a damage buff meaning more damage.
+Afterwards, Ultra Charge should be maxed, followed quickly by Crossbones.
+Ultra Charge gives another attack boost, as well as nice Stance chances, while Crossbones will increase your overall mastery, meaning more stable damage, while also providing a damage buff meaning more damage.
 The passive status resist and elemental resist are also useful for bossing as well.
 It's better than starting by maxing either attacking skill since it provides a buff to both, meaning you're more flexible than if you begin by maxing either Octopunch or Buccaneer Blast.

 Pirate's Revenge should follow since, like Crossbones, it is a damage buff to every skill you possess rather than a select few.
 Flexible is the key word here for the first two direct damage raising skills you get.

-At this point you can either branch off into two different skillsets depending on what you plan to do.
+At this point you can either branch off into two different skill-sets depending on what you plan to do.
 Most will start maxing Buccaneer Blast, since it will greatly increase your training speed.
 However someone who intends to boss early would get Octopunch, although they will train a lot slower, they will excel at bossing much earlier.
-For those who boss hardcore, it might be something worth considering, although you would need to almost exclusively do 1v1 bossing for it to help more than Buccaneer Blast.
+For those who boss hardcore, it might be something worth considering, although you would need to almost exclusively do 1v1 bossing for it to help more than Buccaneer Blast; if you're a more casual player who does daily bosses, rather than extensive grinding, Octopunch may be more useful.
 For the vast majority of people, who don't boss 100% of the time, Buccaneer Blast first will be a much better choice.
-Either way, maxing Typhoon Crash after whichever skill you choose will be a great damage booster.
-40% chance to ignore 100% of a mob's defense is GREAT, especially since it includes Boss mobs!
+Either way, maxing Typhoon Crash after whichever skill you choose will be a great damage booster in many cases.
+40% chance to ignore 100% of a mob's defense is GREAT, especially since it includes boss mobs!

-Now you'll go ahead and grab Octopunch in order to improve your 1v1 damage, which will make you much better at 1v1.
+Now you'll go ahead and grab Octopunch in order to improve your 1v1 damage, which will make you much better at 1v1; if you took the bossing heavy build, max Buccaneer Blast to increase your training speed and prepare for Stronghold in twenty levels or so.
 Combined with Typhoon Crush, which will ignore the PDR rate of bosses, some decent party skills(SI and TL) and a solid 1v1 you should be a contribution to most boss runs.
-9 points into Maple Warrior at this point would be helpful if you solo, although you could forego it(Since most parties tend to have someone with level 19+ MW) and skip directly to 5 Time Leap, since at this point you'll be focusing more on party oriented skills now that your personal damage is good.

 In short, after level 104;